-US: Zohran Mamdani poised to win New York Democratic mayoral primary polls
+Zohran Mamdani poised to win New York Democratic mayoral primary polls

 Mamdani had campaigned for a rent freeze, making buses free and increasing taxes on the city’s wealthiest persons.